 - 6. Click Advanced to enter the advanced setting interface.
 You can select the stream type of the capture. - 7.
-Click Capture Parameters to enter the Capture Parameters Interface. - Check the Enable Timing Snapshot checkbox to enable continuous snapshot, and configure the schedule of timing snapshot.
+Click Capture Parameters to enter the Capture Parameters Interface. - 8.
+Check the Enable Timing Snapshot checkbox to enable continuous snapshot, and configure the schedule of timing snapshot.
 Check the Enable Event-triggered Snapshot checkbox to enable event-triggered snapshot. - 9.
 Select the format, resolution, quality of the snapshot. - 10.
 Set the time interval between two snapshots. - 11.
+Set capture number for every capture action. - 12.
 Click to save the settings.